English

 # Connect Notion docs

-puppyone conn add notion https://notion.so/wiki-page --folder /wiki
+puppyone access add notion https://notion.so/wiki-page --folder /wiki

 # Connect a GitHub repo

-puppyone conn add github https://github.com/org/docs --folder /github
+puppyone access add github https://github.com/org/docs --folder /github

 # Connect Gmail

-puppyone conn add gmail
+puppyone access add gmail

 # Inspect connection health

-puppyone conn ls
+puppyone access ls

 Create and use an MCP endpoint